 Regulatory and Rate Administration is responsible for fulfilling periodic reporting requirements and data requests with the Public Utilities Commission (PUC) and other regulatory agencies.
 This area is also responsible for the planning, development and administration of water rate determination functions, including revenue requirements, costs of service and the design of water rates in support of Providence Water’s proposed plans for financing system operations and plant expansion.
 This is accomplished through periodic rate filings to the PUC.

-Providence water was granted a rate increase of approximate 8.35% in February 2017 by the Public Utility Commission.
-The last rate increase was December 2013.
-Even with this increase, Providence Water continues to have the lowest rates of the regulated water utilities in the state of Rhode Island.
+Providence Water was granted a rate increase of approximately 16.84% as of August 2020 by the Public Utilities Commission.
+The last rate increase of 5.07% was in July of 2021.
+Even with this increase, Providence Water continues to have the lowest rates of the regulated water utilities in the State of Rhode Island.